kyleman/Osara-Grabber/README.md

 # Using Osara Grabber

 ## in the MacOS Finder
-Unzip Osara_Grabber.zip and run Osara_Grabber.
+Unzip Osara_Grabber_MacOS.zip and run Osara_Grabber.
 If MacOS prevents you from running the file, control click the file and press open in the menu.
 For VoiceOver users, control clicking is the same as VoiceOver + shift + control + m.
 In this case VoiceOver has to be the capslock key.

 ## in Windows file Explorer
-Unzip Osara_Grabber.zip and run Osara_Grabber.exe.
+Unzip Osara_Grabber_Windows.zip and run Osara_Grabber.exe.

 ## from commandline
 If you cloned the repo, change directories to the Osara Grabber directory and run `python3 Osara_Grabber.py`